amanvashishtgould/CapstoneProject/README.md

 This gridsearchcv step did improve the test scores compared to the previous models.
 The performance of both Ridge and Logistic classification models were Recall of about 63%, ROC AUC of 0.78, and F-1 scores of 45% (improved by 1-2% in the hyperparameter optimization step).

 Feature importance was derived from the coefficients of these models.
-From both Ridge classifier and Logistic regression, the top variables that predict the survival/mortality of a patient in ICU are:  Chloride, Blood Sodium, Bicarbonate, Anion gap, and Urea nitrogen.
+From both Ridge classifier and Logistic regression, the top variables that predict the survival/mortality of a patient in ICU are summarized below.

 #### Recommendations and Next steps: